awsdocs/amazon-api-gateway-developer-guide/doc_source/http-api-jwt-authorizer.md

 If any of these steps fail, API Gateway denies the API request\.

 After validating the JWT, API Gateway passes the claims in the token to the API route’s integration\.
-Backend resources, such as Lambda functions, can access the JWT claims in `$context.authorizer.claims`\.
-For example, if the JWT included an identity claim `emailID`, it's available in `$context.authorizer.claims.emailID`\.
+Backend resources, such as Lambda functions, can access the JWT claims\.
+For example, if the JWT includes an identity claim `emailID`, it's available to a Lambda integration in `$event.requestContext.authorizer.jwt.claims.emailID`\.
+For more information about the payload that API Gateway sends to Lambda integrations, see [Working with AWS Lambda proxy integrations for HTTP APIs](http-api-develop-integrations-lambda.md)\.

 ## Create a JWT authorizer<a name="http-api-jwt-authorizer.create"></a>